CFD Trading In Pakistan

 The assets you can trade depend on your CFD broker.
 Pakistan’s markets are evolving but still lack the liquidity and availability of other global markets, notably the US and Europe.

-CFD trading in Pakistan is allowed but not specifically regulated.
+CFD trading in Pakistan is not specifically regulated.

 The State Bank of Pakistan (SBP) and the Securities and Exchange Commission of Pakistan (SECP) oversee financial regulation in the country but do not regulate CFD providers.

-As a result, residents generally turn to international brokers that offer CFDs to Pakistani traders.
+As a result, some residents use international brokers that offer CFDs to Pakistani traders.

 We recommend choosing a provider authorized by a ‘green tier’ body in DayTrading.com’s Regulation & Trust Rating.
 This will help safeguard your rupees against malpractice and trading scams which catch out Pakistanis every year.